MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global-sales-tax-group-determination.md

 > Header level and line level charges inherit the **Override sales tax** option from the header or line of the document respectively.
 >
 > Current limitation:
-> When updating override sales tax checkbox on a header or line level the respective charges do not inherit this checkbox in case the charges were already created.
+> When updating **Override sales tax** checkbox on a header or line level the respective charges do not inherit this checkbox in case the charges were already created.

 ### Reverse charge applicability rules